drug-design/course/docs/chapters/conformational-analysis-examples.md

 ##### Methyl-Cis-decalin

-The interconverting chair-chair conformations of cis-decalin changes an equatorial substituent into an axial orientation, and vice-versa.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/methyl-cis-decalin-2856af01'><i class='fa fa-play' aria-hidden='true'></i></button>The interconverting chair-chair conformations of cis-decalin changes an equatorial substituent into an axial orientation, and vice-versa.
 As a consequence substituted cis decalins prefer the substituent(s) in the equatorial orientation.
 For example, the preferred conformer of a methyl cis decalin is the one with the methyl group equatorial.
 *[nce]: New Chemical Entity: a compound not previously described.